fablabbcn/fablabbcn-rules/index.md

 - FILE TYPE.
 It is mandatory to have your files in Rhino v6 file, .DXF or .STL to properly use the machines.

+- TOOL TYPE.
+Check the availability of the tools chosen for the machine booked: end effector for the robot, mill bits for the CNC.

+- DAMAGES.
+If any tools are broken or damaged, report to the staff immediately.

 - BE PUNCTUAL.
 Punctuality is important to allow everyone fair use of the space.
 You are requested to come 10 min before your reservation to prepare your material and file.
 Any delay will shorten that student’s fabrication time on the machine.
 A delay of more than 15 minutes automatically results in a canceled reservation.
 Missing your reservation without notifying Fab lab staff will be considered as a fault (See Penalties section).

 - PLAN AHEAD.
 Plan well ahead, and make your request at least 48h before needed.
 If your project requires more time than what is typically allocated on the booking system, it is obligatory to contact your assigned fabrication expert with the files you need to print, cut or mill along with a description of the material to be used.